dualduelgames/website2/TTRPG-a-Week/week2.md

 # TTRPG-a-Week - Week 2

 For the second week of 2026, I created a rule system for an alternate history RPG.
-Inspired by X-files, Twilight Zone, and the Outer Limits.
+Inspired by X-files, Twilight Zone, the Outer Limits, and Stargate SG1.
 This is part one of the rules, next week will have the second have.

 # Interobang ‽ (part 1)

 The year is 2000 but not the one history promised.